kojix2/ruby-htslib/benchmark/README.md

 The output records elapsed time, allocated Ruby objects, the Ruby allocator's malloc-byte delta, GC time, and resident-memory delta.
-Run once with the native extension on the load path and once without it to compare the C implementation with the portable Ruby/FFI fallback.
+Run once with the native extension on the load path and once without it to compare the C implementation against the native extension.
 Results depend on Ruby, HTSlib, compiler, CPU, and input data, so generated CSV files are not committed as canonical numbers.